vovagorodok/blidraughts/README.md

     $ npm install

-Then copy `env.json.example` to `env.json` and modify settings to link your app to a lichess server.
+Then copy `env.json.example` to `env.json` and modify settings to link your app to a lidraughts server.

 To build and watch for changes: